EmbodiedFX/LeRobot-UO101/README.md

 ## 4. Assembling the SO101 Robotic Arm

 1. Assemble the Leader and Follower according to the [tutorial](https://huggingface.co/docs/lerobot/so101#clean-parts).
 It is best to connect a cable to each motor before assembly.
+    1. In particular, according to the recommendation [here](https://huggingface.co/docs/lerobot/so101#step-by-step-assembly-instructions), all motors on the Follower can use a gear ratio of 1 / 345, while the six motors on the Leader should use different gear ratios from top (gripper) to bottom (base) to make human demonstration easier.
+Specifically, they are: 1 / 147, 1 / 147, 1 / 147, 1 / 191, 1 / 345, and 1 / 191.
+    2. At the same time, according to the recommendation [here](https://github.com/TheRobotStudio/SO-ARM100?tab=readme-ov-file#sourcing-parts), the Follower motors should all be 12V (for stronger actuation), while the Leader motors should be 7.4V.
+Make sure the power adapter voltage matches accordingly when connecting power.
-2. Connect each arm’s control board to power and to the MacBook.
+3. Connect each arm’s control board to power and to the MacBook.
 Then confirm which port each control board is connected to:

    ```bash
    # After this, you only need to redo it if the control board is connected to a new MacBook
    lerobot-find-port
    # Follow the instructions shown in the output
    ```
-3. After confirming the ports, set them as environment variables for repeated use later:
+4. After confirming the ports, set them as environment variables for repeated use later:

    ```bash
    export LEADER_PORT=/dev/tty.usbmodem5A7A0594001
    export FOLLOWER_PORT=/dev/tty.usbmodem5A7C1172111
    ```
-4. Grant access permissions to the ports:
+5. Grant access permissions to the ports:

    ```bash
    # Must be done every time the MacBook and control boards are connected
    sudo chmod a+rw $LEADER_PORT  # leader
    sudo chmod a+rw $FOLLOWER_PORT  # follower
    ```
-5. According to the [tutorial](https://huggingface.co/docs/lerobot/so101#2-set-the-motors-ids-and-baudrates), **assign IDs** to each motor on both arm bodies:
+6. According to the [tutorial](https://huggingface.co/docs/lerobot/so101#2-set-the-motors-ids-and-baudrates), **assign IDs** to each motor on both arm bodies:

    ```bash
    # After this, you only need to redo it if you change the motor connection order,